Peter Beinart: Works and views

 Beinart was the editor of The New Republic when the publication editorially supported the 2003 Invasion of Iraq; Beinart was identified as one of the major forces behind the magazine's support for the war.
 In 2004, a New Republic editorial written during his editorial tenure assessed its support for the Iraq War thus: "We feel regret, but no shame. ...
 Our strategic rationale for war has collapsed."
 In 2010, Beinart said he was motivated to support the Iraq War by a concern that Saddam Hussein was developing nuclear weapons, a concern that proved to be unfounded.

 Beinart is the author of the 2006 book The Good Fight: Why Liberals—and Only Liberals—Can Win the War on Terror and Make America Great Again.
 The book, which grew out of a 2004 article in The New Republic arguing that Democrats need to take the threat of Islamic totalitarianism more seriously, is a liberal defense of muscular interventionism abroad, particularly with a view to reforming various nations in the Middle East.

 Beinart's second book, The Icarus Syndrome: A History of American Hubris (2010), was born from his desire to understand how he had gotten the Iraq War so wrong.
-It "look[ed] back at the past hundred years of U.S. foreign policy in the baleful light of recent events [and found] the ground littered with ... the remnants of large ideas and unearned confidence [as demonstrable in] a study of three needless wars", World War I, the Vietnam War, and the Iraq War.
+It "look[ed] back at the past hundred years of U.S. foreign policy in the baleful light of recent events [and found] the ground littered with [...] the remnants of large ideas and unearned confidence [as demonstrable in] a study of three needless wars", World War I, the Vietnam War, and the Iraq War.

 Beinart's third book Is The Crisis of Zionism (2012).
 It describes his views on the Israeli–Palestinian conflict.
-Particularly, Beinart contends that policies advocated by Zionists, especially under Benjamin Netanyahu's Likud government, are increasingly at odds with liberal ideals and called "a Jewish and democratic state [...] a contradiction".
-Beinart supports a one-state solution.
+Particularly, Beinart contends that policies advocated by Zionists, especially under Benjamin Netanyahu's Likud government, are increasingly at odds with liberal ideals and called the idea of "a Jewish and democratic state [...] a contradiction".
+Beinart supports a one-state solution, "in which Jewish and Palestinian safety are not mutually exclusive but intertwined."

 In 2016, Beinart argued that greater military engagement against ISIS could be detrimental to the U.S.

 Beinart's fourth book, Being Jewish After the Destruction of Gaza: A Reckoning, was released in January 2025.
-In it, he argues that "Jewish texts, history, and language have been deployed to justify mass slaughter and starvation" in Gaza.
+In it, he calls for an end to the apartheid system in Israel, and argues that "Jewish texts, history, and language have been deployed to justify mass slaughter and starvation" against Palestinians in the Gaza war.